-On July 1, 2022, the minimum wage in Minneapolis is going up to $13.50 at small businesses and $15 at large businesses.
+The minimum wage in Minneapolis has increased to $13.50 at small businesses and $15 at large businesses.
 The City is committed to supporting an economy that includes everyone.

 The Minneapolis minimum wage ordinance defines small businesses as 100 or fewer employees and large businesses as more than 100 employees.
 Tips and gratuities do not count toward payment of a minimum wage.